olehauge/training-with-ghidra/Hackadayu/session-one/README.md

 ```

 # Challenge four
-The fourth ELF binary was a bit more challenging in that it contained a lot more jumps back and forth between addresses.
+The fourth ELF binary,  c4, was a bit more challenging in that it contained a lot more jumps back and forth between addresses.
 This time I used the 'Block flow' graph tool to get an overview of the code flow in the main function.
 The program checked for user input and the password had to be longer than 9 characters.
 We then encounter our first while loop.
 ````
 ...
                       start_while_loop